 The Better Business Bureau file for Combined Insurance Company was opened in 1954.
 As of 2018, it had the bureau's top “A+” rating.
 (The ratings are based on factors including the number of complaints received and the number of successful resolutions.)
 The composite score of Combined Insurance Company was 3.86 out of 5 stars based on 22 customer reviews.

 The Pros and Cons of Choosing Combined Insurance

 Combined Insurance is a leading provider of supplemental insurance and is available across the United States.
 It has strong financial and customer service ratings.

-If you are looking for a way to supplement your current life, accident, critical care, health insurance or Medicare plan; Combined Insurance is a good option to consider when shopping for the best value on an insurance policy.
+If you are looking for a way to supplement your current life, accident, critical care, health insurance, or Medicare plan, Combined Insurance is an excellent option to consider when shopping for the best value on an insurance policy.

 However, not all policy options are available in every state.
 For more information on Combined Insurance’s products and availability, quotes, or local agents, check the Combined Insurance website.